d99kris/rapidcsv/README.md

 UTF-16 and UTF-8
 ----------------
 Rapidcsv's preferred encoding for non-ASCII text is UTF-8.
-UTF-16 LE and UTF-16 BE can be read and written by rapidcsv on systems where codecvt header is present.
-Define HAS_CODECVT before including rapidcsv.h in order to enable the functionality.
-Rapidcsv unit tests automatically detects the presence of codecvt and sets HAS_CODECVT as needed, see [CMakeLists.txt](CMakeLists.txt) for reference.
-When enabled, the UTF-16 encoding of any loaded file is automatically detected.
+UTF-16 LE and UTF-16 BE can also be read and written, using the byte order mark of a loaded file to automatically detect its encoding.
+Documents loaded as UTF-16 are converted to UTF-8 internally, and converted back to their original UTF-16 encoding when saved.

 Limiting Maximum Document Size
 ------------------------------